LmaA-aD/AdKats/README.md

 </p>
 <h3>TeamSwap</h3>
 <p>
-TeamSwap is NOT an autobalancer (look up other plugins for that functionality), it is for manual player moving only.
+TeamSwap is NOT an autobalancer (look up other plugins for that functionality), it is for manual player moving only.<br/><br/>

 TeamSwap is a server-smart player moving system which offers two major benefits over the default system.
 Normally when trying to move a player to a full team the command just fails at the server level, now the player is dropped on a queue until a slot opens on that side.
 They can keep playing on their side until that slot opens, since when it does they